bcomnes/top-bun/README.md

 ## Static assets

 All static assets in the `src` directory are copied 1:1 to the `public` directory.
 Any file in the `src` directory that doesn't end in `.js`, `.css`, `.html`, or `.md` is copied to the `dest` directory.

+### `--eject` flag

+The `--eject` (or `-e`) flag extracts top-bun's default layout, global CSS, and client-side JavaScript into your source directory.
+This allows you to fully customize these files while maintaining the same functionality.

+When you run `top-bun --eject`, it will:

+1. Create a default root layout file at `layouts/root.layout.js` (or `.mjs` depending on your package.json type)
+2. Create a default global CSS file at `globals/global.css`
+3. Create a default client-side JavaScript file at `globals/global.client.js` (or `.mjs`)
+4. Add the necessary dependencies to your package.json:
+   - mine.css
+   - uhtml-isomorphic
+   - highlight.js

+This is useful when you want to heavily customize the default theme or behavior while still leveraging top-bun's core functionality.

 ### `--copy` directories